MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksproperty_item.md

 ### -field SetSupported

 Set to <b>TRUE</b> if this property supports set requests, <b>FALSE</b> if it does not.
 (The class driver fulfills the request through the SRB_SET_DEVICE_PROPERTY or SRB_SET_STREAM_PROPERTY requests.)

+### -field PropertyId

+Specifies the ID of the property being described.

+### -field MinProperty

+Specifies the minimum buffer length to hold the property identifier.
+This must be at least <b>sizeof</b>(<a href="..\ks\nf-ks-ikscontrol-ksproperty.md">KSPROPERTY</a>).

+### -field MinData

+Specifies the minimum buffer length to hold the data read from or written to this property.

 ### -field Values